Air-to-air Energy RecoverySystem

 Figure 3.
 Rotary air-to-air energy exchangers.

-Coil Energy Recovery (Runaround) Loops
+Coil Energy Recovery (Runaround) Loop

 Coil energy recovery loops, also known as runaround loops, make use of a heat exchanging coil that connects the incoming and outgoing exhaust air streams.
 The loop contains a heat transfer fluid (i.e., water, glycol) and a pump to move the liquid between both streams.
 Coil energy recovery loops transfer sensible heat only.
-An example implementation of a runaround loop is shown in Figure 4.

-Heat Pipe Heat Exchangers
+Heat Pipe Heat Exchanger

 Heat pipe heat exchangers operate by using a working fluid that changes phases to transfer heat.
 As shown in Figure 5, one side of the heat pipe is placed in the exhaust stream and the other is placed in the supply stream, causing one side of the pipe to undergo evaporation and the other side to undergo condensation, effectively transferring heat.
 Heat pipe heat exchangers transfer sensible heat only.